federicosia/PCPC-UNISA-2021/README.md

 ## Implementation

 Splitting the files between processes is bad choice because files could have different sizes, so the work won't be divided equally.
 A good solution is dividing the list bytes between processes, this way the workload will be the same.
-The master node will create a struct called ```files_info``` for each process, that has 5 parameters:
+The master node will create a structure called ```files_info``` for each process, that has 5 parameters:

 1. ```size```
     - How many bytes the process must analyze in the given file list.